Rayleigh distribution: Applications

 An application of the estimation of σ can be found in magnetic resonance imaging (MRI).
 As MRI images are recorded as complex images but most often viewed as magnitude images, the background data is Rayleigh distributed.
 Hence, the above formula can be used to estimate the noise variance in an MRI image from background data.

 The Rayleigh distribution was also employed in the field of nutrition for linking dietary nutrient levels and human and animal responses.
 In this way, the parameter σ may be used to calculate nutrient response relationship.

-In the field of ballistics, the Rayleigh distribution is used for calculating the circular error probable—a measure of a weapon's precision.
+In the field of ballistics, the Rayleigh distribution is used for calculating the circular error probable—a measure of a gun's precision.

 In physical oceanography, the distribution of significant wave height approximately follows a Rayleigh distribution.